 2.3.
 Measurement of Environmental Parameters

 Physico-chemical parameters, including temperature, dissolved oxygen, conductivity, and pH, were measured in situ at each sampling station using a portable multiparameter probe (HACH HQ30d model).
 The probe was immersed within the top 30 cm of the water column, and after stabilization, readings were directly recorded from the display screen.
-Water transparency was determined using a Secchi disk, which was lowered into the water until it disappeared from view and then raised until it reappeared; the corresponding depth represented the water transparency.
+Water transparency was determined using a secchi disk, which was lowered into the water until it disappeared from view and then raised until it reappeared; the corresponding depth represented the water transparency.
 Depth was measured by immersing a weighted cord until the weight reached the bottom, and the immersed length of the cord was recorded as the water depth.

 2.4.
 Data Analysis